Lincoln Rise launches landmark wellness-centric residential project in Dubai South

 Elevating Urban Living with Design and Wellness Innovation

-The new project aims to redefine affordable luxury with a unique focus on wellness, design intelligence, and lifestyle accessibility.
-The development offers a diverse portfolio of homes including studios, 1BHK, 2BHK, and spacious 3BHK duplexes—ranging from 400 sq. ft to nearly 2,100 sq. ft—crafted to cater to families, and global investors alike.
+The new project, aims to redefine affordable luxury with a unique focus on wellness, design intelligence, and lifestyle accessibility.
+The development offers a diverse portfolio of homes including studios, 1BHK, 2BHK, and spacious 3BHK duplexes—ranging from 37 sq.m to nearly 200 sq.m—crafted to cater to families, and global investors alike.

 Set against the backdrop of Dubai’s iconic skyline, Lincoln Star Residence II features: